-The plant grows to a shrubby 23 ft. high and wide, with large, lobed leaves that are green with a purplish tinge.
-Drooping violet flowers shaped like those of potato (a close relative) are 1 in. across.
+The plant grows to a shrubby 23 feet high and wide, with large, lobed leaves that are green with a purplish tinge.
+Drooping violet flowers shaped like those of potato (a close relative) are 1 inches across.
 The glossy-skinned fruit may be blackish purple, purple, pink, green, orange-red, white, or bicolored.
-Fruit is generally oval or rounded and may reach 1 ft. long, depending on type; those that are long and slender are often called Japanese or Ichiban eggplants.
+Fruit is generally oval or rounded and may reach 1 feet long, depending on type; those that are long and slender are often called Japanese or Ichiban eggplants.
 An eggplant or two adds striking color to vegetable gardens; single plants make good container subjects.

 If you enjoy eating tiny whole eggplants, allow the plants to grow and produce naturally.
 If you want large fruit, pinch out some terminal growth and some blossoms; three to six big fruits per plant will result.
 Pick fruit when it develops color but before it loses shine.
 To harvest, use a knife or hand pruners to cut fruit from the plant, leaving an inch or so of stem on each fruit.
 Flea beetles are a problem on young plants.
 Grow plants under row covers until big enough to tolerate leaf damage.
 Control aphids and whiteflies with horticultural oil.

 - Rounded black-purple fruit to 8 inches long; 74 days from transplant to harvest.

 - Gorgeous, rounded fruit 78 inches wide, deep violet with white tops; 62 days.